FSA or HSA? What to Consider During Open Enrollment

 - You can also make a one-time rollover from your IRA to fund your HSA.
 This can be a tax-savvy move for individuals with large IRA balances who are approaching the age where they will have to take required minimum distributions.

 - You cannot contribute to an HSA once you go on Medicare, but you can continue to use the funds you have already contributed.

 - You can withdraw funds from your HSA for non-medical expenses, but you can expect to pay ordinary income tax as well as a 20% penalty.
 If you are 65 or older, you won’t be penalized, but will still be taxed for non-medical expenses.

 - You can invest your money in an HSA they same way you invest in an IRA.
 This enables your HSA to grow faster than if you simply put the money in a savings account.

 Which Account Is Best for You?

-As my colleague Nicholas J. De Jong wrote earlier this year, an HSA can be a powerful tool in a retirement portfolio, and an excellent way to pay for health care costs in retirement.
-With studies predicting that the average 65-year-old couple will need nearly $300,000 (after taxes) to pay for health care costs in retirement (not including long-term care), those who can afford to invest now for their future health care needs may feel an extra sense of relief later in life.
+An HSA can be a powerful tool in a retirement portfolio, and an excellent way to pay for healthcare costs in retirement.
+With studies predicting that the average 65-year-old couple will need approximately $315,000 (after taxes) to pay for healthcare costs in retirement (not including long-term care), those who can afford to invest now for their future healthcare needs may feel an extra sense of relief later in life.

-This is intended for informational purposes only and should not be construed as personalized investment advice.
-Please consult your investment professional regarding your unique situation.
+This is intended for educational purposes only and should not be construed as personalized investment or tax advice.
+Please consult your financial professional regarding your unique situation.